 - Restriction of Processing: Data subjects may request restriction of processing, and organizations must confirm that the data is not further processed unless specific conditions are met.

-- Data Anonymization: Organizations may opt for data anonymization as an alternative to erasure, confirming the data is rendered anonymous and can no longer be linked to the data subject.
+- Data Anonymization: Organizations may opt for data anonymization as an alternative to erasure, ensuring the data is rendered anonymous and can no longer be linked to the data subject.

 - Right Fulfillment: Organizations must confirm that they have processes in place to fulfill data subject rights, including erasure and restriction of processing, in a timely and efficient manner.